achoruzy/mentoree/README.md

 ### The idea
 Randomly finding a mentor is always a pain but offering mentoring isn't much better.

 It is hard to find, hard to ask, difficult to match with others at many levels.
 That's why this framework is created.
-To help people find right mentors and mentorees.
+To help people find right mentors and apprentices.

 The idea is simple.
 Add an issue, follow `THE RULES` and wait for someone to connect.